 Click Continue.

-Log in using the copied OAuth 2.0 credentials
+Login using the copied OAuth 2.0 credentials

 Select the entities you want to include.

-Select from Mail, Events, and Contacts.
+Select from Mail, Calendar, and Contact.

 Click Continue.